1994 The Year That Should’ve Been

 The Cleveland Indians had won nothing since 1954.
 Nothing.
 In the past 29 years, they had recorded only four finishes above the .500 mark—and in each case, barely.
 Sports Illustrated suffered a delusional epiphany in 1987 and predicted the Indians would reach the World Series.
 The Tribe lost 101 games instead.
 The idea of a Cleveland pennant was reduced to comical Hollywood fantasy, recalled in the 1989 movie Major League.

-After years of throwing away promising talent through bad trades or now-or-never gambles that failed, the Indians wisely built themselves back on their feet and became a potential powerhouse on the rise—just in time to escape the aging, monstrous Municipal Stadium for downtown and cozy, modern Jacobs Field.
+After years of throwing away promising talent through bad trades or now-or-never gambles that failed, the Indians wisely built themselves back on their feet and became a potential powerhouse on the rise—just in time to escape aging, monstrous Cleveland Stadium for downtown and cozy, modern Jacobs Field.
 There was newfound excitement at “The Jake,” and it wasn’t just urban renewal; the Indians’ winning surge was just as responsible for packing them in.
 The Tribe’s impressive roster included peak performers in Albert Belle and Kenny Lofton, rising talents in Jim Thome and Manny Ramirez, and over-the-hill stars Eddie Murray, Dennis Martinez and Jack Morris, each of whom had plenty of gas left in their tank.

 Cleveland won early and often and engaged in a two-way battle with the White Sox within the American League’s newly-formed Central Division.
 Though the season ended short with the Indians trailing the Sox by a single game, they held solid command of the AL Wild Card spot—another new invention for 1994.
-Silenced from postseason play since Willie Mays caught up to Vic Wertz’s monster drive 40 years earlier, the Indians had a chance to finally sound off in October.
+Silenced from postseason play ever since Willie Mays caught up to Vic Wertz’s monster drive 40 years earlier, the Indians had a chance to finally sound off in October.
 We’ll never know.